MatthewKarko/Farmware/farmware/README.md

 3. Run the frontend server using `npm run`

 ## Testing
-To test the application, run `python manage.py test`
+- To test the application, run `python manage.py test`.
+- All tests can be found in a _tests_ folder for all appropriate django apps.

 ## Getting Ready for Production
 To ensure everything is ready for production